Atyya-Elkhamy/sawa-Backend/livekit/DEPLOYMENT_PACKAGE.md

    **Before deployment, update these files with your domain names:**

-   - In `caddy.yaml`: Replace `sawalive.live` domains with your domains
+   - In `caddy.yaml`: Replace `rootmatrix.cloud	` domains with your domains
    - In `livekit.yaml`: Update TURN domain and ingress URLs
    - In `ingress.yaml`: Update `ws_url` with your domain